michael2012z/BitBible/markdown/KJV/files/2Kgs.md

 11. Therefore the heart of the king of Syria was sore troubled for this thing; and he called his servants, and said unto them, Will ye not shew me which of us is for the king of Israel?

-12. And one of his servants said, None, my lord, O king: but Elisha, the prophet that is in Israel, telleth the king of Israel the words that thou speakest in thy bedchamber.None: Heb.
-No
+12. And one of his servants said, None, my lord, O king: but Elisha, the prophet that is in Israel, telleth the king of Israel the words that thou speakest in thy bedchamber.

 13. And he said, Go and spy where he is, that I may send and fetch him.
 And it was told him, saying, Behold, he is in Dothan.

-14. Therefore sent he thither horses, and chariots, and a great host: and they came by night, and compassed the city about.great: Heb. heavy
+14. Therefore sent he thither horses, and chariots, and a great host: and they came by night, and compassed the city about.

 15. And when the servant of the man of God was risen early, and gone forth, behold, an host compassed the city both with horses and chariots.
-And his servant said unto him, Alas, my master! how shall we do?the servant: or, the minister
+And his servant said unto him, Alas, my master! how shall we do?

 16. And he answered, Fear not: for they that be with us are more than they that be with them.